itsee-birmingham/standalone_collation_editor/docs/services_file/optional-variables.md

 ## ```preStageChecks```

-**This variable can be overwritten in individual project settings on a stage by stage basis**
+**This variable can be overridden in individual project settings on a stage by stage basis**

 This variable can be used to add additional checks before moving to the next stage of the collation editor.
 It can be used to enforce particular editorial rules for example.